logaan/compiling-wasm/Readme.md

 - [ ] If a language (like grain) compiles to wasm, but not wasm components how much of a hassle is it to add the component layer?
 - [ ] Time how long it takes to count to a billion.
 - [ ] Can you compile wasm in a browser window and have it dynamically loaded and run?
+- [ ] Can you get good stack traces?
+- [ ] Can you step through with a debugger?
+- [ ] Are there something like source maps?

 # Languages to try